rasumovsky/51_HggDM/README.md

 3) Implement fit plots for the workspace.

-4) Make test statistics in loop over DM names.

-5) Check job status code.

-6) Toy MC code for DM
+4) Toy MC code for DM

 ### Introduction
 This package implements an analysis of ATLAS Experiment data designed to look